xpire/mdcollab/README.md

 - In the `components` folder, `Pages` consists of React Components that render a single page.
 Everything else is a normal React Component.
 - Routing is done inside `App.tsx`
-- API calls to backend are in `hooks/function.ts` or are done from within the component itself.
+- API calls to the backend are in `hooks/function.ts` or are done from within the component itself.
 The only exception is the GET call is inside `BoardPage.tsx`, as it needs to show data.
 - Theming is in `theme/ThemeProvider.tsx`.

 ### Note about hosting